jarvisteach/appJar/docs/mkdocs/docs/guidance.md

 When I first started appJar, I didn't really know any Python.
 I grew up on Pascal & Java, followed by JavaScript & PHP - appjar is therefore all in [CamelCase](https://en.wikipedia.org/wiki/Camel_case).

+Also, because of this, the concept of [named parameters](https://en.wikipedia.org/wiki/Named_parameter) is also not really used (except in the more recent parts).
+Again, I learnt programming without this concept, and generally teach programming without this concept.
+You'll therefore find that sometimes you have to make two-or-three function calls, to acheive something that could be done with one - if I had more named parameters.

 I've tried to keep function names standardised:

 * `.add XXX()` - to add something to the GUI